Argyrochosma chilensis: Taxonomy

 A phylogenetic analysis including a single specimen of A. chilensis found it nested within a clade representing A. nivea sensu lato.
 It probably evolved by the dispersal of A. nivea to Robinson Crusoe Island, followed by anagenesis creating A. chilensis and its spread to the younger Alejandro Selkirk Island.

 Distribution and habitat

 Argyrochosma chilensis is endemic to the Juan Fernández Islands, particularly Robinson Crusoe Island and Alejandro Selkirk Island.

 It is found on rocks in dry, exposed situations, at altitudes from 20 to 40 m.

 Cultivation

 The horticulturist George Schneider considered the species suitable for greenhouse cultivation.
+He likewise included Notholaena hookeri, now thought to be a synonym of A. chilensis.